bmitch/Codor/README.md

 Functions/methods cannot have parameters that default to a boolean.

 ### Codor.Classes.ClassLength ###
 Classes must be no more than 200 lines.
+Counts number of lines between the opening `{` and closing `}` of a class.

+### Codor.Classes.GentleClassLength ###
+Similar to `Codor.Classes.ClassLength` but only counts logical lines of code.
+A bit more "gentle".

 ### Codor.Classes.ConstructorLoop ###
 Class constructors must not contain any loops.